EEEBalanceBug-Team6/Server/README.md

 - [x]  Complete Sam's suggestions (except triangulation).
 - [x]  Change data methods from post to get, add queries in the URL instead of a request json.
 - [ ]  Refactor previous node part because of bug found in the code.
-- [ ]  Test new logic for start, with maxUpTillNow instead.
+- [ ]  Test new logic for node, with maxUpTillNow instead.
+In particular, run through the entire code for the rover.
 - [ ]  Modify docs to fulfill the new requirements, changes in update, start, node, methods, responses and requests.
 - [ ]  Check if the last bullet point about response of update function has been implemented.
 - [ ]  Check that newdata is updated even when you encounter a node that you have been to before.